MAz-Codes/Fragmenta/README.md

 ### 3. Generate Audio

 Use base or fine-tuned models to generate audio from text prompts (1-47 seconds).
-After training, select the saved-fine tuned checkpoint from the dropdown menu, unwrap it and it will be ready for generation.
+After training, select the saved fine-tuned checkpoint from the dropdown menu, unwrap it and it will be ready for generation.

 ## API Endpoints